4lefts/appamathics/README.md

 - Bars for addition/subtraction/inverse/fractions/ratio
 - Geometry apps - triangle, parallelogram angles, areas and perimters.
 Perpendicular lines.

+## to do:
+- add footer
+- improve stopwatch and timer apps to use system time rather than relying on setInteral()
+- differentiate fluency sheets
+- tweek tables sheet to only allow customisation of one axis

 ## Build Setup

 ``` bash